grimmlab/phenotype_prediction/README.md

 The GWAS results can be found in the `GWAS_results` folder.
 An overview of the prediction results on *Arabidopsis thaliana* can be found in `Results`.

 ## Results hyperparameter optimization
 We further included a detailed overview of the hyperparameter optimzation for each prediction model and phenotype, both for simulated and real-world data, in a .zip-archive in `Results`.
+There is a .xlsx-file for each phenotype which has different sheets.
+One sheet gives an overview on the results.
+Further, there is one sheet for each prediction model with the results per outerfold.
+Beyond that, there is a sheet with the runtime overview and tried hyperparameter combination for each outerfold and prediction model.

 ## Plots
 The Jupyter notebook `Plot_Scripts.ipynb` contains the code to generate all plots that were shown in the publication and